Bertie Ahern: Early political career

 Ahern first became involved in a Fianna Fáil by-election campaign in 1965, climbing lamp posts to hang election posters in Drumcondra.
 During the campaign, Ahern met his political mentor and future Taoiseach, Charles Haughey.
 Ahern became a member of Fianna Fáil at the age of 17, and in the 1969 general election he assisted with the election campaign in his constituency.

-Ahern's first ran for office during the landslide 1977 general election when Fianna Fáil formed the last single-party majority government with a 20-seat Dáil majority, the largest ever.
+Ahern first ran for office during the landslide 1977 general election when Fianna Fáil formed the last single-party majority government with a 20-seat Dáil majority, the largest ever.
 Ahern received 4,000 first preference votes in the newly created Dublin Finglas constituency and was elected with transfers from other candidates.
-He was elected to Dublin Corporation at the 1979 local elections for the Cabra East–Finglas West local electoral area (LEA).
+He was elected at the 1979 Dublin Corporation election for the Cabra East–Finglas West local electoral area (LEA).
 He later switched to the North Inner City LEA before standing down before the 1991 local elections.
 In subsequent elections Ahern became one of the highest vote-getters in the country.
-In his Dublin Central constituency Ahern was described as:
+In his Dublin Central constituency, electionsireland.org, run by pollsters Seán Donnelly and Christopher Took, described Ahern as: